-Construction of HumanNet
+METHODS Construction of HumanNet

 This study is based on 18,714 human Entrez genes with validated coding proteins (downloaded from NCBI; March 2007).
 Gene functional associations were trained using a reference set of gene pairs sharing Gene Ontology (GO) biological process annotations (downloaded from NCBI; March 2007).
 We used only annotations supported by experimental evidence: IDA (inferred from direct assay); IMP (inferred from mutant phenotype); IPI (inferred from protein interaction); IGI (inferred from genetic interaction); and TAS (traceable author statement).
-To minimize training bias, we excluded highly over-represented annotations: (1) "signal transduction" (GO:0007165) (this term alone would otherwise account for 38% of total positive reference gene pairs); (2) three additional phosphorylation terms that have highly diverse biological roles, "protein amino acid phosphorylation" (GO:0006468), "protein amino acid autophosphorylation" (GO:0046777), and "protein amino acid dephosphorylation" (GO:0006470); and (3) all terms at the first and second levels of the GO hierarchy (assuming the term "biological process" is level zero).
-The resulting data set of 270,704 reference gene pairs covers 5369 (29%) human genes.
+To minimize training bias, we excluded highly overrepresented annotations: (1) "signal transduction" (GO:0007165) (this term alone would otherwise account for 38% of total positive reference gene pairs); (2) three additional phosphorylation terms that have highly diverse biological roles, "protein amino acid phosphorylation" (GO:0006468), "protein amino acid (GO:0046777), and "protein amino autophosphorylation" acid dephosphorylation" (GO:0006470); and (3) all terms at the first and second levels of the GO hierarchy (assuming the term "biological process" is level zero).
+The resulting dataset of 270,704 reference gene pairs covers 5,369 (29%) human genes.

-Functional associations were learned (as described in detail in the Supplemental Methods) in a supervised training framework using the log likelihood scoring (LLS) scheme of (Lee et al. 2008, 2010a), monitoring overtraining with 0.632 bootstrapping as in Lee et al. (2008).
-Gene associations from each separate data set described below were optimized to maximize performance as measured by precision-recall analysis, in accord with the rationales presented in Lee et al. (2008, 2010a).
+Functional associations were learned (as described in detail in the Supplemental Methods) in a supervised training framework using the log likelihood scoring (LLS) scheme of (Lee et al. 2008; Lee et al. 2010a), monitoring overtraining with 0.632 bootstrapping as in (Lee et al. 2008).

+Gene associations from each separate dataset described below were optimized to maximize performance as measured by precision-recall analysis, in accord with the rationales presented in (Lee et al. 2008; Lee et al. 2010a).
 Multiple LLS for each gene pair were integrated using the weighted sum method with linearly decaying weights as in (Lee et al. 2008).